 Universal Credit will start from the date you make your claim.
-It will only be backdated in exceptional circumstances so don't delay making your claim - you will lose money.
+It will only be backdated in exceptional circumstances, so don't delay making your claim or you might lose money.

 Apply for Universal Credit

 Universal Credit is a benefit which you need to claim and manage online.
 Your application for Universal Credit must be made online at GOV.UK.

 If you need help with applying, you can watch the 'opening a Universal Credit account' video on YouTube.